huntrese/TMPS/README.md

 * L iskov Substitution Principle (LSP)
 * I nterface Segregation Principle (ISP)
 * D ependency Inversion Principle (DIP)

+By using these principles together, a programmer sets a strong foundation for future development, not only making his life easier, but also preparing for the future

 ## Main tasks:
 __1. Choose an OO programming language and a suitable IDE or Editor (No frameworks/libs/engines allowed).__